 Key Factors of Childcare Acquisition Process

-Childcare industry is booming at a fast pace across Australia, but faster in Victoria and New South Wales.
-Over the past few years, Victoria and New South Wales have witnessed a consistent increase in the childcare market, resulting in higher demands for childcare facility acquisition.
+Childcare industry is booming at a fast pace across Australia, but faster in Victoria & New South Wales.
+Over the past few years, Victoria & New South Wales have witnessed a consistent increase in the childcare market, resulting in higher dem&s for childcare facility acquisition.
 To buy a childcare business, consider the points below.
 These include;

 Childcare Acquisition Service Provider

 With many vendors enlisting facilities for sale, it becomes a challenge for a novice player to bump into the right choice.
-ELM, being one of the most experienced players in the childcare industry, makes a practical decision in many ways.
-ELM is a highly regarded provider of early learning and operational and financial forecasting, digital marketing and due diligence for purchasing established services.
+Early Learning Management, being one of the most experienced players in the childcare industry, makes a practical decision in many ways.
+Early Learning Management is a highly regarded provider of early learning & operational & financial forecasting, digital marketing & due diligence for purchasing established services.

-The right acquisition specialist will always advise you on the matters of value and profitability.
-The buyer will be interested in all of the businesses’ historical financial accounts and related financial metrics, as well as the reasonableness of the childcare’s projections of its future performance.
-It is obligatory that as a financial consultant, the buyer must request past profit records of the business as well as expenses, liabilities, revenue and the asset’s current market value.
-Understanding financial terms and figures may seem difficult to the one who’s new into the world of childcare.
+The right acquisition specialist will always advise you on the matters of value & profitability.
+The buyer will be interested in all of the businesses’ historical financial accounts & related financial metrics, as well as the reasonableness of the childcare’s projections of its future performance.
+It is obligatory that as a financial consultant, the buyer must request past profit records of the business as well as expenses, liabilities, revenue & the asset’s current market value.
+Underst&ing financial terms & figures may seem difficult to the one who’s new into the world of childcare.
 Therefore, the involvement of a Childcare Acquisition Service professional is imperative.
 Once the report is understood, the supposed buyer can now decide whether to continue with the proposal of acquisition or not.

 A few points to be considered would be;

-• What do the childcare’s annual, quarterly, and monthly financial/business accounts for the last three years reveal about its financial performance and condition of the childcare service?
+• What do the childcare’s annual, quarterly, & monthly financial/business accounts for the last three years reveal about its financial performance & condition of the childcare service?

-• Are the business’s financial statements audited, and if so for how long?
+• Are the business’s financial statements audited, & if so for how long?

-• Do the financial accounts and related notes set out all liabilities of the company, both current and contingent?
+• Do the financial accounts & related notes set out all liabilities of the company, both current & contingent?

 • Is the EBIT / revenue for the business progressing or declining?

-• Are the business’s projections for the future and underlying assumptions reasonable and believable?
+• Are the business’s projections for the future & underlying assumptions reasonable & believable?

 Each buyer will need its solicitor.
 The seller’s solicitor will prepare the contract for business sale, whereas the buyer’s solicitor will have advice as to its commitments under the contract.
-Once each term is agreed, both solicitors shall work toward preparing a formal agreement (contracts and exchange) and the successive settlement.
+Once each term is agreed, both solicitors shall work toward preparing a formal agreement (contracts & exchange) & the successive settlement.

-Both State and Federal governments play a crucial role in licensing the childcare facility in Victoria, New South Wales and Queensland, Australia, covering the areas such as staff qualification, physical premises of the facility, equipment and child ratios in the process.
+Both State & Federal governments play a crucial role in licensing the childcare facility in Victoria, New South Wales & Queensl&, Australia, covering the areas such as staff qualification, physical premises of the facility, equipment & child ratios in the process.

-Employee/Management Issues – The buyer will want to review some matters to understand the quality of the businesses’ management and employee base, including:
+Employee/Management Issues – The buyer will want to review some matters to underst& the quality of the businesses’ management & employee base, including:

 • Summary of any labour conflicts